raotnameh/imagenet_download/README.md

 # imagenet_download
-downloading images from imagenet using the synset id only.
+Downloading images from imagenet using the synset id only.

-only three arguements should be passed (if any) :- synset-id, destination(where to save the images),  class-name.
+Only three arguements should be passed (if any) synset-id, destination(where to save the images),  class-name.

+# sample python command
-python download.py --id n02512053 --destiantion /home/tnameh/linux/data/ --class-name fish
+Python download.py --id n02512053 --destiantion /home/tnameh/linux/data/ --class-name fish